-The United States defines refugees as persons who: 1) are located outside the United States, 2) are of special humanitarian concern to our country, 3) demonstrate that they were persecuted, or fear persecution, due to race, religion, nationality, political opinion, or membership in a particular social group, 4) are not firmly resettled in another country, and 5) are admissible to the United States.1
+The United States defines refugees as persons who: 1) are located outside the United States, 2) are of special humanitarian concern to our country, 3) demonstrate that they were persecuted, or fear persecution due to race, religion, nationality, political opinion, or membership in a particular social group, 4) are not firmly resettled in another country, and 5) are admissible to the United States.
+1

-By any account, the refugee crisis caused by conflicts in Syria and Iraq is horrific; the number of refugees has in just the last year surged to over four million.2 Although the vast majority of refugees prefer to return home upon resolution of the conflict, many remain vulnerable and benefit from resettlement.
+By any account, the refugee crisis caused by conflicts in Syria and Iraq is horrific; the number of refugees has surged by four million in just the last year.2 Although the vast majority of refugees prefer to return home upon resolution of the conflict, many remain vulnerable and require resettlement.